How to Get Rid of FHA Mortgage Insurance

 Conventional Loans Have Stricter Eligibility Requirements

-FHA loans often allow higher debt-to-income ratios (DTI)—up to 56.99% in some cases—while conventional loans generally prefer DTIs of 43% or lower, though they may go higher with strong credit, income, or assets.
+FHA loans also allow higher debt-to-income ratios (DTI) — up to 56.99% in some cases — while conventional loans generally prefer DTIs of 43% or lower, though exceptions exist for well-qualified borrowers.

 Time the Refinance With Interest Rates

-Even though your primary goal might be removing mortgage insurance to lower your monthly payment, you must consider interest rates.
-If interest rates have risen since you first took out your mortgage, the increase in interest on the new loan may negate the savings from removing mortgage insurance.
+Even if your primary goal is to eliminate mortgage insurance, interest rates matter.
+If rates have risen since you took out your FHA loan, the higher rate on the new loan could offset the savings from removing MIP.
+Compare your current rate against today’s conventional rates before deciding.

-Here’s a quick look at how interest rates are trending for FHA vs. conventional:
+Here’s a quick look at how FHA and conventional rates are currently trending:

 ProductRateAPR